What are red flags in back pain?

 Red flags are clinical warning signs that suggest a serious underlying cause rather than a simple muscle strain or mechanical issue.
 When a patient presents with back pain, doctors look for these warning signs because they may indicate conditions like infection, cancer, nerve compression, or fracture that require immediate investigation and treatment.

-Red flag symptoms don’t mean you definitely have a serious condition, but they do mean you need urgent medical evaluation.
-Think of them as your body’s way of signalling that something needs professional attention right away.
+Red flag symptoms do not mean you definitely have a serious condition, but they do mean you need urgent medical evaluation.
+Think of them as your body's way of signalling that something needs professional attention right away.
 Your doctor will use these signs, alongside your medical history and examination findings, to decide what tests and treatment you need.

 Why most back pain isn't a red flag

 Most people with mechanical back pain improve significantly within four to six weeks, even without specific treatment.
-This knowledge should reassure you: if you have back pain but none of the warning signs below, you’re very likely dealing with a condition that will improve with time, activity, and sensible pain management.
+This knowledge should reassure you: if you have back pain but none of the warning signs below, you are very likely dealing with a condition that will improve with time, activity, and sensible pain management.

 Common non-serious causes

-Muscle strain from activity.
 This is the most common cause of back pain.
 Lifting something heavy, twisting awkwardly, or sudden movement can irritate muscles and ligaments, causing pain that typically improves over days to weeks as you move gently and avoid aggravating activities.

-Poor posture and ergonomics.
 Spending hours in a slouched position at a desk, or maintaining poor posture while sitting, standing, or sleeping can gradually strain the structures in your back.
 This type of pain usually eases when you improve your posture and take regular movement breaks.

-Facet joint irritation.
 The small joints on either side of the spine (facet joints) can become irritated by repetitive movement or stiffness.
 Pain from these joints often eases with activity modification and physiotherapy.

-Nerve irritation (without serious compression).
 Mild nerve irritation can cause localised pain or mild numbness, but this is different from cauda equina syndrome (described below).
 Mild nerve irritation typically improves with conservative management.

 Symptoms to watch for